 China

 Exporters are advised that importers must have a valid import license to allow entry of meat and poultry, and meat and poultry products.
-Exporters should work closely with their importer to assure that the proper licenses have been obtained.
+Exporters should work closely with their importer to ensure that the proper licenses have been obtained.
 FSIS personnel do not need a copy of the permit license, and do not need to verify if there is a valid import license in order to issue export certificates.

 Library Updates